 She gave her grandfather’s old desk a makeover with chalk paint.
 It made the old worn desk just come alive.
 This one is heavily distressed and aged with wax.

-The next piece combines two colors and a wooden top.
+The next piece she painted combines two colors and a wooden top.

 So what do you think?
 How would you make this old tattered table look beautiful again?
 Have you done a desk makeover that might be my source of inspiration?
 Found one somewhere that I should know about?
 Let me know because I am itching to start on this one, and I still haven’t figured out what I am going to do.